cbcrc/byroads.js/README.md

 # url-parser
-Url pattern matching (lexer) - Code mostly extracted from Crossroads.js (thanks!)
+Url pattern matching (lexer)
+Code mostly extracted from [Crossroads.js](http://millermedeiros.github.io/crossroads.js/), thanks!

 ####TODO:
 - See if https://github.com/snd/url-pattern would be a better option... and if it works on most browsers.